dsx1123/ndfc-api-examples/README.md

-# ndfc-api-examples
+# ndfc-rest-example
-examples of using NDFC API to register switches and configure overlay
+Example of how to use NDFC rest api to register switch, add/delete VRF and Network.